Skip to Content

 This post is sponsored by The Bike Lane.

-Earlier this week I razzed Block Club Chicago a bit for its article giving airtime to merchants claiming that wider sidewalks and protected bike lanes on Lincoln Avenue in Lincoln Square "could put existing shops out of business."
+Earlier this week I razzed Block Club Chicago a bit for its article giving airtime to merchants' claims that wider sidewalks and protected bike lanes on Lincoln Avenue in Lincoln Square "could put existing shops out of business."
 I wasn't trying to be unkind, but rather to set the story straight about the overall benefits of PBLs, so that initiatives like this don't get bogged down or diluted by needless controversy.
-That way we can efficient work towards creating a citywide network of connected, protected lanes for people riding bikes, scooters, and other sustainable transportation devices, reducing crashes, emissions, and congestion.
+That way we can efficiently work towards creating a citywide network of connected, protected lanes for people riding bikes, scooters, and other sustainable transportation devices, reducing crashes, emissions, and congestion.

 But, as I wrote, nowadays Block Club is generally doing a fine job at the Chicago sustainable transportation reporting game.
-Case in point was reporter Madison Savedra's recent piece on the new stretch of the Berwyn Avenue Neighborhood Greenway (5300 N.) between Clark Street (about 1530 W.) and Lake Michigan.
-I recently noticed a new eastbound contraflow bike lane on Berwyn east of Clark in Andersonville, but before that article came out, I hadn't made the connection that the bikeway is part of a lower-stress route a mile east to the lakefront.
+Case in point was writer Madison Savedra's recent piece on the new stretch of the Berwyn Avenue Neighborhood Greenway (5300 N.) between Clark Street (about 1530 W.) and Lake Michigan.
+I recently noticed a new eastbound contraflow bike lane on Berwyn east of Clark in Andersonville, but before that article came out, I hadn't made the connection that that bakery-fresh bikeway is part of a lower-stress route a mile east to the lakefront.

 New green lanes help bike and scooter riders navigate the jog in Berwyn at Sheridan to connect with a bike-ped path that leads to the Lakefront.
 Image: CDOT